 With the Unholy Ascension nerf, the only pet you absolutely must have for this strategy to work is the Pandaren Water Spirit.
 That’s the only pet with both geyser and whirlpool, and there aren’t really any other pets with a one-off staggered delay nuke like those.
 You can try working in a Ghostly Skull for the Val’kyr.
 That’s the only other pet with Unholy Ascension, which is fairly necessary here.

-To be absolutely clear, if you’d like to use this strategy I’d highly recommend getting all 3, yes even the Val’kyr, even though she’s a bit of a camp.
+To be absolutely clear, if you’d like to use a Howl Bomb strategy I’d highly recommend getting all 3, yes even the Val’kyr, even though she’s a bit of a camp.
 With those 3, this is a very solid, easy strategy to use.
 Without, it can get a little dicey.
 I feel a little cheap using it, but I will certainly be using it during the Tournament myself.

 For the Tournament, because of Yu’la and Chichi’s avoids, and Chichi’s heals, I wouldn’t recommend using this for those two.
 Because Zao’s heal is on a turn delay, this is a decent pick for him.
-Personally, because I typically only maintain one of each pet, my choice is likely going to be Xufu, especially on the week featuring Mari and Kiryn.
+Personally, because I typically only maintain one of each battle pet, my choice is likely going to be Xufu, especially on the week featuring Mari and Kiryn.